Side Effects of HIV Medicines

 • Key Points

-• A rash is an irritated area of the skin that is sometimes itchy, red, and painful.
+• A rash is an irritated or swollen area of skin that may be itchy, red, bumpy, and painful.

-• A rash due to an HIV medicine is often not serious and goes away in several days to weeks without treatment.
-But sometimes when an HIV medicine is causing a rash, it may be necessary to switch to another HIV medicine.
+• A rash caused by an HIV medicine is typically not serious and resolves in several days to weeks without treatment.
+However, it may be necessary to switch HIV medicines if a rash doesn’t go away on its own.

-• If you have HIV, tell your health care provider if you have a rash.
-A rash that may not seem serious can be a sign of a life-threatening condition that requires immediate medical attention.
+• If you have HIV and get a rash, tell your health care provider immediately.
+Even a minor rash can be a sign of a serious condition that requires immediate medical attention.

 • Why do people with HIV develop a rash?

-A rash is an irritated area of the skin that is sometimes itchy, red, and painful.
+A rash is an irritated or swollen area of skin that may be itchy, red, bumpy, and painful.
 Possible causes of a rash in people with HIV include:

 Other infections

 Without treatment, HIV gradually destroys the immune system.
-Damage to the immune system puts people with HIV at risk of infections, and a rash is a symptom of many infections.
+Damage to the immune system increases the risk of other infections such as herpesviruses and molluscum contagiosum that cause rashes and skin conditions.
+While a rash may be directly related to HIV, it can also be a symptom of many other infections.

 Medicines

-A rash due to an HIV medicine is often not serious and goes away in several days to weeks without treatment.
-But sometimes, when an HIV medicine is causing a rash, it may be necessary to switch to another HIV medicine.
+A rash caused by HIV medicine is typically not serious and goes away in several days to weeks without treatment.
+However, it may be necessary to switch to another HIV medicine if a rash develops and won’t go away, or if other symptoms like fever, blisters, joint pain, or fatigue also occur.

-If you are taking HIV medicines, tell your health care provider if you have a rash.
-In rare cases, a rash caused by an HIV medicine can be a sign of a serious, life-threatening condition.
+If you are taking HIV medicine, tell your health care provider if you have a rash.
+In rare cases, a rash caused by an HIV medicine can be a sign of a serious condition.
+Never stop taking your HIV medication without talking to your doctor.

 • What are serious rash-related conditions?

-A rash can be a sign of a hypersensitivity reaction.
-A hypersensitivity reaction is a potentially serious allergic reaction to a medicine.
+A rash can be a sign of a hypersensitivity reaction, which is a potentially serious allergic reaction to a medicine.
 In addition to a rash, signs of a hypersensitivity reaction can include difficulty breathing, dizziness, or lightheadedness.
-A severe hypersensitivity reaction can be life-threatening and requires immediate medical attention.
+A severe hypersensitivity reaction can require immediate medical attention.